rthompson17/Photo-Viber/README.md

 This app is currently a work in progress!
 Future modifications include:

 - Breaking down the review options into more detailed feedback on each image
+- Tab that displays the images they've liked and disabling the ability for a user to rate their own images
+- "New Likes" counter in the navigation of a user upon login
 - Creating a social or chat element to the app so that users can communicate with one another
 - Possibly expanding the app's functionality into a full dating app